syl20bnr/spacemacs-elpa-mirror/melpa/helm-mt-readme.txt

-Create and delete multi-term terminals easily with Helm.
-A call to `helm-mt` will show a list of running terminal sessions by examining buffers with major mode `term-mode` or `shell-mode`.
-From there, you should be able to create, delete or switch over to existing terminal buffers.
+Helm bindings for managing `multi-term' terminals as well as shells.
+A call to `helm-mt` will show a list of terminal sessions managed by `multi-term` as well as buffers with major mode `shell-mode`.
+From there, you are able to create, delete or switch over to existing terminal buffers.